Oprah Winfrey Fast Facts

 1988 - Forms her own production company, Harpo Inc. Harpo is Oprah spelled backwards.

-December 20, 1993 - President Clinton honors Oprah by signing into law the "Oprah Bill."
+December 20, 1993 - President Bill Clinton honors Oprah by signing into law the "Oprah Bill."
 This bill creates a national database that allows people to search for child abusers.

-1993 - Wins two Daytime Emmy Awards, Best Talk Show Host for "The Oprah Winfrey Show" and Outstanding Children's Special, "ABC Afterschool Specials, Shades of a Single Protein."
+1993 - Wins the Daytime Emmy Award for Outstanding Children's Special, "ABC Afterschool Special: Shades of a Single Protein."
+Oprah is also inducted into the Television Academy Hall of Fame.

 1996 - Starts "Oprah's Book Club" on her show.
 The book club becomes very influential in the publishing world as selected books rise to the top of bestseller lists.